zchee/golang-wiki/Modules.md

   * Older versions of Go understand how to consume a vendor directory created by `go mod vendor`.
 Therefore, vendoring is one way for a module to provide dependencies to older versions of Go that do not fully understand modules.
 See the [vendoring FAQ](https://github.com/golang/go/wiki/Modules#how-do-i-use-vendoring-with-modules-is-vendoring-going-away) and the `go` command [documentation](https://tip.golang.org/cmd/go/#hdr-Modules_and_vendoring) for more details.

+#### Updating Pre-Existing Install Instructions

+  * Pre-modules, it is common for install instructions to include `go get -u foo`.
+If you are publishing a module `foo`, consider dropping the `-u` in instructions for modules-based consumers.
+     * `-u` asks the `go` tool to upgrade all the direct and indirect dependencies of `foo`.
+	 * A module consumer might choose to run `go get -u foo` later, but there are more benefits of ["High Fidelity Builds"](https://github.com/golang/proposal/blob/master/design/24301-versioned-go.md#update-timing--high-fidelity-builds) if `-u` is not part of the initial install instructions.
+See ["How to Upgrade and Downgrade Dependencies"](https://github.com/golang/go/wiki/Modules#how-to-upgrade-and-downgrade-dependencies) for more details.
+     * `go get -u foo` does still work, and can still be a valid choice for install instructions.
+  * In addition, `go get foo` is not strictly needed for a module-based consumer.
+     * Simply adding an import statement `import "foo"` is sufficient.
+(Subsequent commands like `go build` or `go test` will automatically download `foo` and update `go.mod` as needed).
+  * Module-based consumers will not use a `vendor` directory by default.
+     * When module mode is enabled in the `go` tool, `vendor` is not strictly required when consuming a module (given the information contained in `go.mod` and the cryptographic checksums in `go.sum`), but some pre-existing install instructions assume the `go` tool will use `vendor` by default.
+See the [vendoring FAQ](https://github.com/golang/go/wiki/Modules#how-do-i-use-vendoring-with-modules-is-vendoring-going-away) for more details.
+  * Install instructions that include `go get foo/...` might have issues in some cases (see discussion in [#27215](https://github.com/golang/go/issues/27215#issuecomment-427672781)).

 #### Incrementing the Major Version When First Adopting Modules with v2+ Packages

 * If you have packages that have already been tagged v2.0.0 or higher before adopting modules, then the recommended best practice is to increment the major version when first adopting modules.
 For example, if you are on `v2.0.1` and have not yet adopted modules, then you would use `v3.0.0` for the first release that adopts modules.
 See the ["Releasing Modules (v2 or Higher)"](https://github.com/golang/go/wiki/Modules#releasing-modules-v2-or-higher) section above for more details.